uellenberg/DecimalSystem/README.md

     <img src="https://img.shields.io/github/workflow/status/uellenberg/DecimalSystem/Build%20and%20Test/master" alt="Build">
     <img src="https://img.shields.io/npm/dt/decimalsystem" alt="Downloads">
 </p>
-An experimental library to convert numbers to different number systems, especially non-integer ones.
+A library for converting numbers to any non-integer/decimal (or just integer) base.
 What this means is up for you to decide, but certain number systems (like base PI) can be pretty interesting to use with circles.

 ## How?
 Using the library is simple.
 For example, to convert a number to base sqrt(2) is simple: